chimera-linux/chimera-linux.github.io/community/index.md

 ## Team

-The following people have global administrator rights:
+Several people have project owner status, which means they have access to every repository and possibly other infrastructure.
+These currently are:

 * [q66](https://github.com/q66)
 * [psykose](https://github.com/nekopsykose)

-The following people have commit access rights in one or more parts of the
-project:
+Committers have access to specific repositories, typically cports, and possibly other infrastrucure on as needed basis.
+These are:

 * [triallax](https://github.com/triallax)

-The following community members have IRC op privileges:
+Several community members have moderation rights on IRC.
+Project owners and committers universally do.
+Non-committers include:

 * [deathmist](https://github.com/JamiKettunen)
 * [zdykstra](https://github.com/zdykstra)

-Contributors into different repositories who do not have commit access can be found in the individual repositories.
+Contributors without special access may be found in the individual repositories.
+New committers may be invited from the community, and this is decided on individual basis by the project owners.

-All global admins have commit access to every repository.
-All committers have IRC operator privileges.
+Likewise, committers may become project owners if decided by the core team.

 ## Conduct